-Investigation into certain closed meetings held by the Town of Midland between December 2011 and March 2012
+Investigation into complaints about meetings held by council for the Town of Midland on September 14 and October 13, 2015

 Ombudsman of Ontario

 1 Our Office received a complaint that council for the Town of Midland contravened the open meeting rules in the Municipal Act, 2001 when it discussed a matter about a housing development in camera on September 14, 2015.
 The complainant also alleged that council voted on a substantive issue related to the housing development while in the closed session, contrary to the provisions of the Act.

 2 We received a second complaint alleging that council for the Town of Midland discussed a letter received from a member of the public in closed session on October 13, 2015, contrary to the open meeting rules.